WaveSt4r/2dPhysicsEngine/README.md

 - Collision detection is approximate (not fully accurate)
 - No proper collision resolution (impulses not implemented)
-- No gravity or forces yet
+- Gravity may cause tunneling
 - No optimization (broad-phase missing)
 - Order-dependent behavior may still occur in some cases